boniface/corda/docs/source/api-contracts.rst

 Where:

-* ``verify(tx: TransactionForContract)`` constrains the evolution of states using this contract by restricting which transactions involving states of this type are valid
+* ``verify(tx: TransactionForContract)`` determines whether transactions involving states which reference this contract type are valid
 * ``legalContractReference`` is the hash of the legal prose contract that ``verify`` seeks to express in code

 verify()